 The property primaryGuidingCriterion:Primitive::CharacterString shall contain a description of the primary criterion used to establish this stratigraphic point.

 Circular definition ?
-This one is from Simon
+This one is from Simon [Ollie - I’ve seen worse.
+Leave it]

 8.6.2.2 TimeOrdinalEra

 TimeOrdinalEra is a period of time between two boundaries.
 The association of an era with a stratotype is optional.
 In the GSSP approach recommended by ICS for the Global Geologic Timescale, Unit Stratotypes are not used.
 Rather, the association of an Era with geologic units and sections is indirect, via the association of an era with Boundaries, which are in turn tied to Stratotype Points, which occur within host Stratotype Sections.
 TimeOrdinalEra can be composed or other era and organized into an arbitrarily deep nested tree.